Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 For consumers that are new to ethical fashion, it's difficult to keep track of how and where your clothes are being made.

-Read up our guide on how to check if a fashion brand is ethical if you are facing this problem.
+Read up our guide on how to check if a fashion brand is ethical if you are having this issue.

 Many factory workers are paid below the legal minimum wage, forced to work long hours in unsafe environments, don't have access to healthcare or paid leaves.